prody/ProDy-website/tutorials/cavitracer_tutorial/multi_modelPDB.rst

-Visualization with protein required building a 3D model of the protein as a TriangleMesh using getVmdModel.
+Visualization with protein required building a 3D model of the protein as a TriangleMesh using :func:`.getVmdModel`.
 Below we will generate two models.
 One for model #0 and second for model #2.

 .. ipython:: python
    :verbatim: